nitya/microsoft-foundry-skills-labs/docs/README.md

-# Zava Outdoors Workshop — Hands-On Instructions
+# Build An AI Agent with Foundry Skills

 > **Duration:** 60 minutes &nbsp;|&nbsp; **Format:** Hands-on, instructor-led &nbsp;|&nbsp; **Level:** Intermediate
 >
 > Build, deploy, evaluate, and optimize a retail AI chatbot for **Zava Outdoors** — an outdoor gear company — using **Azure Skills** and the **`microsoft-foundry`** skill inside GitHub Copilot.

-## Workshop Modules
+## Outline

 | # | Module | What You'll Achieve |
 |---|--------|---------------------|